-Topic 2: Poverty and inequity in an affluent society from the theological perspective

-Theories about resilience, poverty, and inequity from a theological perspective

-Responsible tutor (PTF CU): Petr Jandejsek

-Responsible tutor (Windesheim University): Marchien Timmerman

-- " the student will gain knowledge of several theological approaches to poverty; - " the student will be able to discern when the language of poverty is appropriate and inappropriate; - " the student will gain an understanding of the concepts of solidarity, justice, preferential options for the poor, and poverty as injustice in the tradition of liberation theology; - " the student will become aware of key contemporary writings on poverty, including those of Pope Francis.
+Topic 2: Poverty and inequity in an affluent society from the theological perspective Theories about resilience, poverty, and inequity from a theological perspective Responsible tutor (PTF CU): Petr Jandejsek Responsible tutor (Windesheim University): Marchien Timmerman Aims and objectives " the student will gain knowledge of several theological approaches to poverty; " the student will be able to discern when the language of poverty is appropriate and inappropriate; " the student will gain an understanding of the concepts of solidarity, justice, preferential options for the poor, and poverty as injustice in the tradition of liberation theology; " the student will become aware of key contemporary writings on poverty, including those of Pope Francis.

+Activities

-Theoretical part
+Theoretical part (4 hours: 2 x2)

-Introduction of the topic, teacher's comment on the reading: 1 hour, self-study/reading/: 10 hours
+Introduction to the topic , teacher's comment on the reading, self-study/reading

-Practical lessons tutoring (4 hours: 2 x 2)
+Tutoring: optional

-Written assignment 10 hours.
+Written assignment

 Each student will submit an essay of 1500-2000 words.
 The title of the essay will be "Theological reflection on poverty in the work of...(selected author)".
-Each student will pick one book offered in the reading list.
+Each student will pick one title offered in the reading list.
 The key theological concept of poverty as it is dealt with in the respective book will be presented, together with a critical evaluation.

-Final session: 2 hours - presentation of essays, conclusion
+Final session: presentation of essays, conclusion

-Benedict XVI, Lenten Message, 2006.
+Compulsory reading Benedict XVI, Lenten Message, 2006.